 Mayor Dilkens is married to Jane Deneau, has two children, Madison and Jack, and a golden doodle named Finn.
 They are an active family that enjoys travelling together, as well as attending local events and festivals.
 The Mayor is a history enthusiast and can often be found researching local archives and books detailing the history of Windsor, and penning poems inspired by Windsor’s past, present and future.

-Councillor Francis currently serves on the following Agencies, Boards and Committees:
+Councillor Agostino also currently serves on the following agencies, board and committees:

 - Community Services Standing Committee